SKOLSKY Sidney

 In 1950 he accompanied her in Palm Springs, where she wanted to meet her potential father, Stanley Gifford.

-He interviewed Marilyn at Doheny Drive in June 1953 for the article "I Love Marilyn", published in Modern Screen magazine.
+He interviewed Marilyn at Doheny Drive on July 3, 1953 for the article "I Love Marilyn", published in Modern Screen magazine on October 1953.

 Bookcase